-When a child has been abducted to a country which is not a member of the Hague Convention on the Civil Aspects of International Child Abduction or Hague Abduction Convention then to can be very difficult for the authorities to use legal force to return the child.
+Alternatively, a child can be abducted to a country which is not a member of a Hague Convention.
+In these cases, it can be very difficult for the authorities to use legal force to return the child.
 If you require more information on this matter please do not hesitate to contact one of our lawyers.

 Our criminal lawyers can help you with your case in Barcelona, Catalonia, or other areas of Spain.

 Should you need further information, or legal advice, please do not hesitate to contact our lawyers.

 Disclaimer: This information in this article is not definitive, for up to date legal advice which is relevant to your case please contact our lawyers.